• Kamchatka

 DAYS 6-7: Two full days of catskiing.
 One evening we will visit Ridder town museum.

-DAY 8: Back to Almaty, farewell dinner, night in a hotel.
+DAY 8: Domestic flight back to Almaty, farewell dinner, overnight stay.

 Drive back to the UKK airport and flight to Almaty, a short optional city tour, overnight in a 3-4-star hotel.

-DAY 9, Sunday: Transfer to the airport and flight back home.
+DAY 9, Sunday: Transfer to the airport and flight home.

 Your guides